The 20 Best Microphthalmia Doctors in Japan

 Tokyo, JP

-Noriko Miyake practices in Tokyo, Japan.
+Noriko Miyake practices practicing medicine in Tokyo, Japan.
 Ms. Miyake is rated as an Advanced expert by MediFind in the treatment of Microphthalmia.
-Her top areas of expertise are Coffin-Siris Syndrome, Kabuki Syndrome, Microcephaly, Fasciotomy, and Bone Marrow Transplant.
+She is also highly rated in 84 other conditions, according to our data.
+Her clinical expertise encompasses Coffin-Siris Syndrome, Kabuki Syndrome, Microcephaly, Thrombectomy, and Fasciotomy.

 Advanced in Microphthalmia